My rating: 2.3 out of 5

 The writer of The War of the Worlds, referred to within this book as "The Narrative", is named as a certain Walter Jenkins and it is his continuing obsession with the Martians and his predictions of their actions which drives this story forward.
 He commissions Julie to carry out a task for him to try to regain some control in the situation with the invaders.
 The military hijacks her mission and Julie is thrust headlong toward the Martian stronghold.

 Much has changed in Britain and Europe after what after the events of the first Martian War, World War One has been fought but the outcome and resulting political landscape are very different.
 Britain is ruled by a corrupt military government in cahoots with Germany, who now control most of Europe.
 Some technology has been gleaned from the remnants of the Martians and this has been pressed into service in the form of mechanized weapons and there is a whole industry trying to harness the power of the atom.

-Along the way much is revealed of the Martian plans for their mission here on Earth.
+Along the way, much is revealed of the Martian plans for their mission here on Earth.
 Also revealed are some other extraterrestrial species and these play various roles in the story.
 I must admit that this is an enjoyable element to the story that I didn't expect.
-Also enjoyable is the cool post-steampunk feel in places, like huge Zeppelins and massive armored land-ships.
+Also enjoyable is the cool post-steampunk feel in places, like huge Zeppelins and massive armoured land-ships.
 The Martians eventually land on other parts of our planet as well and expand their assault.
-For much of the book the story jumps between Julie's first-person account and various other third-person accounts from these other places.
+For much of the book, the story jumps between Julie's first-person account and various other third-person accounts from these other places.

 4/5 for concept